crheller/crheller.github.io/_projects/2_project.md

 ## <a name="summary"></a>Summary
 In this project, I briefly highlighted the basics of PCA.
 In addition, I demonstrated two separate methods for solving the problem from "first principles" and touched on the some of the advantages and disadvantages of each method.
 Finally, I showed that implementing a version of Sparse PCA is relatively straightforward, when PCA is thought of as a reconstruction optimization problem.
-For me, this was one of the biggest take homes - that other dimensionality reduction methods, such as Sparse PCA, Non-negative matrix factorization, Factor Analysis, etc., and their relationship to PCA, can be more easily understood when considering the underlying objective function PCA.
+For me, this was one of the biggest take homes - that other dimensionality reduction methods, such as Sparse PCA, Non-negative matrix factorization, Factor Analysis, etc., and their relationship to PCA, can be more easily understood when considering the underlying objective function of PCA.

-All the code used in this project is saved and available on my [github](https:://github.com/crheller/PCAdemos.git).
+All the code used in this project is saved and available on my [github](https://github.com/crheller/PCAdemos).